 - Place a vinegar-soaked brown bag on sprains to ease pain and aid recovery.

 - Rub cider vinegar on your skin to repel insects.

+Explore another page about vinegar and its impressive versatility.
 We could keep on listing uses for vinegar!
 If you have one, add it below!